Getting started with autowt¶

 Additional worktree setup

-If you want dependencies to be installed automatically, or need to copy over git-ignored files like .env from the main worktree, you can learn how to configure a setup script in the Init Scripts guide.
+If you want dependencies to be installed automatically when creating new worktrees, or need to copy over git-ignored files like .env from the main worktree, you can learn how to configure lifecycle hooks in the Lifecycle Hooks guide.

 Now that you have the basics down, let's walk through a common development scenario.